What Is This Sorcery?

 FireDaemon Zero Installation

-If you have Windows 10 1803 installed, and as a result of the standard UI0Detect binaries being removed from the operating system, you must install FireDaemon Zero.
+If you have Windows 10 1803 or Server 2019 installed, and as a result of the standard UI0Detect binaries being removed from the operating system, you must install FireDaemon Zero.
 This step is optional on Server 2016 - however, managing Session 0 without FireDaemon Zero is painful.
 FireDaemon Zero enables interactive services system wide, updates the UI0Detect service to work with the Zero task tray applet plus gives you an easy way to switch back and forth between your logged in user session and Session 0

 ZeroInput Driver Installation